frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 Our desire for pleasure is often referred to by the term of "concupiscence."
 A man originally had an ordered concupiscence, and now we have a disordered concupiscence.

-If you have any dealings with small children, you might have to tell your five-year-old, "Look, that\'s enough *chapati*, you\'ve had five already" or, "You\'ve had three helpings of ice cream."
+If you have any dealings with small children, you might have to tell your five-year-old, "Look, that\'s enough *chapati*, you\'ve had five already" or "You\'ve had three helpings of ice cream."
 The child doesn\'t know when to say stop.

 But not only the child.
 A grown man may have to be told the same thing about the number of beers, or a grown woman, about the number of things that she has bought, or wants to buy, or the movies she\'s watched.